jrsykes/2020_gene_expression_study/README.md

 ### About hoonah

+Given a collection of RNA-seq libraries, this pipline will analyse the effect one or two conditions and their interaction on whole transcriptome data across a diversity of species simultainously, while controlling for the non-independance of those species.
+For each species, at least one library of both the first condition (_e.g._ sex) must be supplied as well as a roughly even number of libraries of the second condition (_e.g._ sex determination system).
+A combination of paired and single end layout libraries can be submitted.
+In this this case, a single end- and paired end- transcriptome will be assembled and all libraries for that species will be mapped to the more complete of those two transcriptomes.

+#####This pipline was writen to answer the question:
+Can distinct patterns of sexually antagonistic selection be diserned from the transcriptomes of haplodiploid and diplodiploid arthropods?
+Paper not yet published.

 This pipeline is made up of three distinct stages.
-1. Quantifying transcriptome data with the hoonah bioinformatics peipline, 2.
-Cleaning and organising that data with cali.py and 3.
-Analysing that data with a Baysian phylogenetic mixed model using principal componenet analysis for dimensionality reeduction and then MCMCglmm.
+1. Quantifying transcriptome data with the hoonah bioinformatics peipline
+2. Cleaning and organising that data with cali.py
+3. Analysing that data with a Baysian phylogenetic mixed model using principal componenet analysis for dimensionality reeduction and then MCMCglmm.

 ### Input
-1.A csv file, of any length, containg RNA-seq library acession numbers and library meta-data in the following format:
-	species(genus_species),NCBI library acession number,condition 1,library layout,condition 2
+1. A csv file, of any length, containg RNA-seq library acession numbers and library meta-data in the following format: species(genus_species),NCBI library acession number,condition 1,library layout,condition 2 _e.g._ diachasma_alloeum,SRR2041626,female,PAIRED,haplodiploid
-	_e.g._
-	diachasma_alloeum,SRR2041626,female,PAIRED,haplodiploid